-- h) The City will develop a city-wide housing strategy that will support the Region's Comprehensive Housing Strategy and will: - (i) Describe the current range and mix of housing in the city; - (ii) Establish city-wide housing objectives; - (iii) Consider the housing policies and strategies from this Plan and area-specific plans; - (iv) Examine opportunities for partnerships to increase the supply of affordable housing; - (v) Develop: - a. minimum targets in support of achieving the Region's housing mix and affordable and assisted housing targets; - b. minimum targets within mid-rise and tall buildings for affordable, assisted and/or special needs housing; - minimum targets for 2 and 3 bedroom units for residential development applications, including minimum targets for 3 or more bedroom units. - (vi) Recommend any required amendments to this Plan to implement the findings of the city-wide housing strategy. - i) The City shall require the submission of a housing impact statement where the development proposal includes more than 200 dwelling units, identifying: - how the proposal contributes to achieving the Region's housing targets, including identification of any proposed new affordable or assisted housing units; - (ii) how the estimated rents and/or initial sales prices of the development are at or below the affordable housing thresholds by type; - (iii) where construction of the units is expected to occur in phases, information regarding the number of affordable housing units to be provided per phase, where applicable; and - (iv) the proposed legal and/or financial mechanisms to ensure the delivery of any proposed new affordable housing commitments, and mechanisms to retain the long term affordability of units, where applicable.
+- (iii) consider the housing policies and strategies from this Plan and area-specific plans; - (iv) examine opportunities for partnerships to increase the supply of affordable housing; - (v) develop: - a. minimum targets in support of achieving the Region's housing mix and affordable and assisted housing targets; - b. minimum targets within mid-rise and tall buildings for affordable, assisted and/or special needs housing; - c. minimum targets for two (2) and three (3) bedroom units for residential development applications, including minimum targets for 3 or more bedroom units. - (vi) consider financial and other incentives, including grants, property tax reductions, infrastructure improvements and Community Improvement Plans to facilitate the provision of affordable housing and/or assisted and special needs housing. - (vii) recommend any required amendments to this Plan to implement the findings of the city-wide housing strategy. - h) The City shall require the submission of a housing impact statement where a development proposal includes more than one hundred (100) dwelling units, identifying: - (i) how the proposal contributes to achieving the Region's housing targets, including identification of any proposed new affordable or assisted housing units; - (ii) how the estimated rents and/or initial sales prices of the development are at or below the affordable housing thresholds by type; - (iii) where construction of the units is expected to occur in phases, information regarding the number of affordable housing units to be provided per phase, where applicable; and - (iv) the proposed legal and/or financial mechanisms to ensure the delivery of any proposed new affordable housing commitments, and mechanisms to retain the long term affordability of units, where applicable.

-- j) The City will advise the Region of Halton and senior levels of government of the need for infrastructure and servicing funding associated with the provision of additional housing in the city. - k) The City will consider the provision of innovative forms of housing tenure, such as co-operative housing, and common element, phased and vacant land condominiums, as a means of increasing housing diversity, choice and supply in the city. - I) The City will encourage a mix of housing forms.
-However, the city's existing areas of Residential Low-Density shall be considered sufficient to contribute towards that component of the mix. - m) The City will encourage the building and development industry to incorporate universal design features in all new buildings. - n) The City will support and encourage the ongoing maintenance and stability of the existing housing stock in the community by: - (i) enforcement of the City's Property Standards By-law; - (ii) supporting the reuse and adaptation of the housing stock; and - (iii) supporting community access to programs funded by senior levels of government for the rehabilitation and repair of housing.
+- i) The City will advise the Region of Halton and senior levels of government of the need for infrastructure and servicing funding associated with the provision of additional housing in the city. - The City will consider the provision of innovative forms of housing tenure, j) such as co-operative housing, and common element, phased and vacant land condominiums, as a means of increasing housing diversity, choice and supply in the city. - The City will encourage a mix of housing forms.
+However, the city's existing k) areas of Residential Low-Density shall be considered sufficient to contribute towards that component of the mix. - I) The City will encourage the building and development industry to incorporate universal design features in all new buildings. - The City will support and encourage the ongoing maintenance and stability of the existing housing stock in the community by: - (i) enforcing of the City's Property Standards By-law; - (ii) supporting the reuse and adaptation of the housing stock; and - (iii) supporting community access to programs funded by senior levels of government for the rehabilitation and repair of housing.